 Gov. Malloy Announces Opportunities to Remediate and Revitalize Brownfields in Connecticut

-Eligible applicants for grant funding include municipalities and economic development agencies.
-Applicants can request funding of up to $2 million for remediation projects and up to $200,000 for assessment projects.
+Municipalities and economic development agencies are eligible to request funding of up to $1 million for individual remediation projects and up to $200,000 for assessment projects.
 Awards may be used for a range of brownfield assessment, remediation and redevelopment activities, including abatement, demolition, site investigation and assessment, groundwater monitoring, installation of institutional controls, and professional service fees associated with redevelopment including attorney’s fees, and planning, design and consulting fees.

 All projects will be rated and ranked by an inter-agency committee on the following criteria:

 - Applicant capacity and experience.